Big Blockbusters often hit their target with numbers, but how about the ride? Was it good for you?

 - Written and directed by Rawson Thurber (upcoming Red Notice 2020.)

-This film was released in July 2018 for its cinematic run.
+This fantastic action film was released in July 2018 for its cinematic run.
 I reviewed this at Event Cinemas (AU.)

 It takes a lot for an action movie to impress me.
-I do like disaster movies so this action thriller seemed like a good idea.
-I'm a fan of the original Die Hard films and this is said to meet in the middle of those.
+I do like disaster movies and Skyscraper promised to scratch my thrill-seeking itch.
+I'm a fan of the original Die Hard films and Skyscraper is said to meet the famed Bruce Willis movie halfway.
 There is a lot of tall building gymnastics and climbing combined with baddies who carry heavy artillery.
-The skyscraper itself is referred to as a 'city in the sky.'
-It's home to many technologically advanced thing-ma-bobs and gadgets.
-All those types of high-tech stuff that make me envious I haven't caught up to speed with Alexa and her voice-controlled virtual assistant lighting yet.
+The skyscraper building is referred to as a 'City in the Sky.'
+It's home to many technologically advanced mechanical items and gadgets.
+All the types of high-tech stuff that make me envious I haven't caught up to speed with Alexa and her voice-controlled virtual assistant lighting yet.

 Time to Switch Your Brain Off